ventureco/vco-backup-buildpack/README.md

 This plugin creates a backup in a S3 bucket of code and dependencies every time there is a deployment to the heroku application.

-Requires the NodeJS buildpack to be installed. `https://github.com/heroku/heroku-buildpack-nodejs`

 Setting environment variables for build
 -----